Persian Empire Royal Line

 Darius III 336-330 B.C.

-Bagoas arranged for Darius III ( grandnephew of Artaxerxes II ) to become king, thinking he would be easier to control.
+Bagoas arranged for Darius III ( grandnephew of Artaxerxes II ) to become king,

-Darius III was more indeoendent than Bagoas liked, who planned to kill Darius III
+Darius III was more indeoendent than Bagoas liked, who planned

 Darius III was forewarned about poison and forced Bagoas to drink it .

-Darius III murdered by Bactria satrap Bessus after Persian loss at Gaugamela, end of Persian Empire.
+Darius III murdered by Bactria satrap Bessus after Persian loss at Gaugamela,